Don't Forget (Demi Lovato song): Music video

 "Don't Forget" was directed by Robert Hales.
 According to Lovato, different video treatments had been written, but she rejected them as she wanted to come up with the idea herself.
-Lovato said, "They had treatments [for the video], but I was just like, 'No, scratch them.'
+She said, "They had treatments [for the video], but I was just like, 'No, scratch them.'
 I want to come up with the idea.
 I want to show you the colors, I want to show you everything.
-This is art to me, and I don't want it to be somebody else's decision."
+This is art to me and I don't want it to be somebody else's decision."
 In an interview with PopEater, Lovato said of the video:

 "It was actually really freezing cold [in the rain].
 You could see your breath.
 And I was in the rain for only a short time – my whole band was out there for an hour-and-a-half.
 It was one of the hardest things I've ever had to do on a shoot.
 But it went by so quickly.
 I had a body suit on underneath my clothes, so there's a little fun fact for you.
 I was trying not to break my focus pretty much the entire shoot, because I was really in that zone – thinking a lot about the position I was in a year ago... thinking about the situation and how much I wanted to get all that emotion off my chest."

 Steve Helling of People magazine wrote that Lovato shows her mature side in the video, saying that "it's hard not to notice that the 16-year-old Camp Rock star is growing up."
 The video begins in a tour bus with Lovato's band.
-She is seen sitting next to a window in the back of the bus, where Lovato precedes to sing the first lines.
+She is seen sitting next to a window in the back of the bus, where she precedes to sing the first lines.
 As the song progresses, she walks out of the bus in the rain, holding an umbrella.
-She walks out of the parking lot and into an amusement park, where Lovato stands in front of a carousel in the rain as she continues to sing.
+She walks out of the parking lot and into an amusement park, where she stands in front of a carousel in the rain as she continues to sing.
 After the second chorus, Lovato and her band perform in the rain with the water altering colors in the background.
 As the last verse approaches, she is back on the tour bus.
-A single tear rolls down Lovato's cheek and the video ends.
+A single tear rolls down her cheek and the video ends.